LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Add `showButtonBar` and `title` props to GridPanel
 * Enabled Maps, Sets, and Patches in Immer
 * Refactored the GridPanel tests to not use snapshotting
-* Add another view to sample mixutres data.
+* Add another view to sample mixtures data.
+* Remove IQueryModel interface, it was not necessary.

 ### version 0.60.0
 *Released*: 20 May 2020